 The Master Transfer Agreement also contains a number of undertakings by the Seller in respect of its activities in relation to, inter alia, the Receivables or Securities or Liquid Assets.
-The Seller has undertaken, inter alia, to refrain from carrying out activities with respect to the Receivables or Securities or Liquid Assets which may prejudice the validity or recoverability of any Receivable or Security or Liquid Asset and, in particular, not to assign or transfer the Receivables or Securities or Liquid Assets to any third party or to create any security interest, charge, lien or encumbrance or other right in favour of any third party in respect of the Receivables or Securities or Liquid Assets.
-The Seller has also undertaken to refrain from any action which could cause any of the Receivables or Security or Liquid Assets to become invalid or to cause a reduction in the amount of any of the Receivables, Securities, Liquid Assets or any security relating thereto.
+The Seller has undertaken, inter alia, to refrain from carrying out activities with respect to the Receivables or Securities or Liquid Assets which may prejudice the validity or recoverability of any Receivable or Security or Liquid Asset and, in particular, not to assign or transfer the Receivables or Securities or Liquid Assets to any third party or to create any security interest, charge, lien or encumbrance or other right in favour of any third party in respect of the Receivables or Securities or Liquid Assets to become invalid or to cause a reduction in the amount of any of the Receivables, Securities, Liquid Assets or any security relating thereto.
 The Master Transfer Agreement also provides that the Seller shall waive any set off rights in respect of the Receivables or Securities or Liquid Assets, and cooperate actively with the Covered Bond Guarantor in any activity concerning the Receivables or Securities or Liquid Assets.